-To break it down ask yourself: what is one, extremely simple thing you can do in service of what you care about each and every day.
+To break it down ask yourself: what is one, almost effortless thing you can do in service of what you care about every day.
 Something so simple that it would be silly not to do.
 And, do that one thing.
 On repeat.
 Every.
 Single.
 Day.
 It just may become a habit.
 Then, add another.

 6. Seek support

-From your relationship with your partner, your dog, your family or your larger community—seek support from those who get it and especially those who care too.
+From your relationship with your partner, your dog, your family or your larger community—seek support from those who get it and especially those who care.

 “Surround yourself with people who are supportive of this work,” advises Card, “supportive of you.
 It helps a lot.
 Being around people you love or care about can help you relax.
-Those who are able to provide a safer or more comfortable place for you to work through this stuff.”
+Those who can provide a safer or more comfortable place for you to work through this stuff.”